-Repeated from Our Customers’ Success Stories page, this KnowRisk Story bears retelling:
+Repeated from Our Customers’ Success Stories page, this KnowRisk Story bears retelling!

 Big Eight Consulting Firm Wins More Bids, Profits More on Bids Won

-In that era, it was common practice to charge customers to manage their own risks: We pioneered a different approach.
+In that era, it was common practice to charge customers to manage their own risks.
+We pioneered a different approach.

 So we began developing our own universal risk management database, and our KnowRisk service became the basis for an accompanying Risk Management product.

-Today, we use both our KnowRisk product and our KnowRisk service in our consulting engagements, for our customers that are interested in managing high risk.
+Today, we use both our KnowRisk product and our KnowRisk service in our consulting engagements, for customers that are interested in managing high risk.
 And that is the KnowRisk Story!